BagchiS6/AutoPF/README.md

 ## Getting Started

-This is currently only for use in `CADES/Baseline`, where the MatEnsemble is already setup with compatible modules to run MOOSE high-throughput c.f. `example_allen_cahn` directory for a demo to automate a simple Allen-Cahn model for a set of mobility and interfacial energy parameters.
+This is currently only for use in `CADES/Baseline` along with specifc conda environment `/gpfs/wolf2/cades/mat269/world-shared/autopf_env`, where the MatEnsemble is already setup with compatible modules to run MOOSE high-throughput c.f. `example_allen_cahn` directory for a demo to automate a simple Allen-Cahn model for a set of mobility and interfacial energy parameters.
 The demo is able to run high-throughput converged Allen-Cahn for a set of 100 paramter combinations for small to large moose jobs.

 You need to make sure that your MOOSE-app is compiled against `Openmpi/5.0.5` as it will not run in `CADES/Baseline` otherwise and also wont be compaitble with MatEnsemble.